-This setting allows MIDI Controller messages to be changed to a different controller message.
-In this example two controller messages have been remapped at the input on USB 1 / port "DIN 1," MIDI Channel 1.
+This setting allows MIDI Controller messages to be changed so that they apply to a different controller.
+In this example two controller messages have been remapped at the input on USB 1, port "DIN 1", MIDI Channel 1.
 Modulation wheel messages are being used to control volume and foot pedal messages are being used to control expression.